Ammonia Compressor Maintenance

 • Check refrigerant levels: Observe the liquid to ensure that it is clear and meeting sufficient levels.
 If liquid levels are low, this indicates a need to charge the system.
 If levels are unexpectedly low, this could indicate a system leak.

 • Check system superheat: Check the suction superheat at the compressor by measuring suction pressure and temperature.
 The superheat is the saturated temperature subtracted from the suction line temperature.
-If the superheat is too low, liquid may be returning to the compressor and cause oil dilution and valve failure.
+If the superheat is too low, liquid may be returning to the compressor, causing oil dilution and valve failure.
 If the superheat is too high, excessive discharge temperatures may cause oil to break down and components to fail.
 The best option is to keep the superheat as low as possible without damaging system components.
 You can determine this level by checking manufacturer specifications or consulting with an ammonia compressor specialist.

 • Clean the system twice a year: Ammonia systems require smaller volumes of water, but need to be in contact with the air to cool.
 As a result, the water in the system will look dirtier than a normal system.
 As a result, it is essential to clean the tower and system twice annually.
-Be sure not to use chlorine for cleaning and instead use a non-chlorine based biocide.
+Be sure not to use chlorine for cleaning and instead use a non-chlorine-based biocide.

 • System skin temperature: Skin temperature higher than 180°F can indicate that the system isn’t cooling properly.